 update - added 19 Jan 2016

-Yesterday Naples paid tribute to Massimo Troisi by naming some stairs after him!
+Yesterday Naples paid tribute to Massimo Troisi by naming some stairs after him.
 The stairs are an outdoor stairway that played prominently in a film called Scusate il ritardo [Excuse the Delay] from 1983.
 The original scene in the film involves him and his co-star Lello Arena discussing life and love in the driving rain on an anonymous stairway in the Chiaia section of Naples.
 The film is brilliant, the scene is brilliant, and the stairs are now less anonymous because they have been dedicated to one of the best-loved Italian comics of the 20th century.
 The mayor was there.
 The late comic's sister was there, visibly moved by the dedication.
 It was nice.
 He deserved it.
 He was an enormously likable and modest person with a great talent for making people laugh.
-One in a million.